The demon goes by many names: ecommerce “reckoning,” exit “purgatory,” Amazon “arbitrage,” the “customer acquisition pricing parade.”

 Both Shopify and BigCommerce have invested heavily in the infrastructure necessary to run headless commerce and PWAs.
 Both have also invested heavily in marketing those capabilities: see Shopify Plus’ Headless Commerce is Flexible Commerce or BigCommerce’s The Headless Commerce Showdown.

-Even so, for $2M-$30M businesses, the price tag for either will likely exclude implementation.
+Even so, the price tag for either will likely exclude implementation.
 Which is fine.

 Far more vital is shoring up mobile shopping weakness by adhering to another short checklist …